Renormalons in a scalar self interacting theory: thermal, thermomagnetic and thermoelectric corrections for all values of temperature: CONCLUSIONS

 \section{CONCLUSIONS}

 In this work we have analyzed the thermal behavior of renormalons in the $\lambda \phi^4$ theory including the presence of an external weak electric and a weak magnetic field, taken both cases separately.
 Our analysis is valid for the whole range of temperature.
 First we considered only temperature effects obtaining a closed analytic expression which coincides, in the low and high temperature regions, with previous results reported in \cite{renormalontermomagnetico} and \cite{Loewe10}, respectively.
 In a second step we went through the calculation of thermomagnetic effects.
 The difference with previous results \cite{renormalontermomagnetico} is again the expression for the temperature dependence.
 Finally, we addressed the new issue of thermoelectric effects on renormalons.
 In this case we found a competition between the electric and magnetic effects, having opposite behaviors.
 Although there is an approximate temperature $T\sim130$ MeV where the magnetic and electric field dependent residues, change their behavior, they continue having this opposite dependence on the corresponding field strengths.
 In a future work we will discuss the simultaneous effect of both fields, i.e. a thermomagnetic-electric scenario.
+As a final general comment about our calculation of thermo-magnetic and thermo-electric effects associated to the renormalon diagram, it is important to stress that the leading renormalon behavior is associated to the vacuum contribution.
+Thermal effects, for example, affect only the residue of sub-leading poles.
+In the case of the influence of external magnetic or electric fields this conclusion remains valid as well.
+If we would have attached the external effects in the single propagator of our diagram, instead of considering these effects only attached to the chain of bubbles, no interference effects will appears between both diagrams that could affect the leading term.
+This point has been mentioned in \cite{malaquias}.
+Finally, thinking about possible observable consequences, we would like to consider in a future work renormalons effects in the determination of $\pi$-$\pi$ scattering lengths described from the perspective of our model.